 This is the largest portion of the curriculum, including sunrise Satsang, followed by daily Asana practice.
-Early morning Satsang will always include a form of meditation, and will also often include various traditional yoga techniques, such as Mantra repetition and Kriyas (cleansing techniques).
-The daily Asana portion is typically a rigorous 90 minute Vinyasa Flow.
+Early morning Satsang will always include a form of meditation, and will also often include various traditional yoga techniques, such as Mantra, Kriya (cleansing techniques) and Pranayama (breathwork).
+The daily Asana practice is 90 minutes of rigorous, intentional, breath-based vinyasa.

 The Sacred Fig anatomical education is far from a traditional anatomy snooze-fest.
-You'll learn about ground-breaking anatomical theories in a real-life setting.
+You'll learn about ground-breaking anatomical research in a real-life setting.
+Our anatomy curriculum has been carefully crafted by Jules Mitchell, a thought leader in the biomechanics space.
 We cover both the human physical anatomy (skeletal, muscular, respiratory, & cardiovascular systems) as well as energetic anatomy (prana, chakras, nadis, bandhas).
-There is a specific emphasis on understanding fascia & it's role in shaping our bodies.
+There is a specific emphasis on biomechanics as well as understanding fascia & it's role in shaping our bodies.
 All the anatomical principles learned in the training are applicable to yoga asana practice in a real-life setting, in terms of healthy & sustainable movement patterns, benefits, and contraindications.

 The Sacred Fig has a non-traditional approach to Yoga Philosophy.
 Expect a healthy dialogue on key concepts from The Yoga Sutras and Bhagavad Gita, but that's just the start.
 As one could dedicate years to yoga philosophy, we hone-in on key traditional philosophical concepts, such as Advaita Vedanta (non-dualism).
 We will also explore present-moment awareness techniques, and mindfulness practice as it relates to a yoga teacher.